Billey-Postnikov decompositions and the fibre bundle structure of Schubert varieties: Main results

-\end{defn} Some elementary equivalent definitions of BP decompositions are given in Proposition \ref{P:bplemma}.
+When $J = \emptyset$, we simply say that $w = vu$ is a BP decomposition with respect to $K$. \end{defn} Some elementary equivalent definitions of BP decompositions are given in Proposition \ref{P:bplemma}.
 In particular, checking whether or not a given parabolic decomposition is a BP decomposition is computationally easy, and does not require working with Bruhat order.